Description

 for Fantastic Amazing Stories in 1949.
 Always promoting and supporting the work of other writers, Bradley not only encouraged

-and participated in the world of fan fiction, but she also became the editor of anthologies and periodicals supporting up
+and participated in the world of fan fiction, but also became the editor of anthologies and periodicals supporting up-and-coming

-and coming authors.
-She became active in the gay and lesbian community not just through her writings and bibliographic work,
+authors.
+She became active in the gay and lesbian community not just through her writings and bibliographic work, but also

-but also with counseling services.
-After becoming ordained in the Eastern Orthodox priesthood she volunteered her time at
+through counseling services.
+After becoming ordained in the Eastern Orthodox priesthood she volunteered her time at the Gay

-A year after her death she was awarded with Lifetime Achievement through the World Fantasy Awards, an international award
+A year after her death she was awarded with Lifetime Achievement by the World Fantasy Awards, an international award begun

-begun in 1975 recognizing outstanding achievement in the category of Fantasy.
-This collection houses two copies of Marion
+in 1975 recognizing outstanding achievement in the Fantasy genre.
+This collection houses two copies of Marion Zimmer Bradley's

-Zimmer Bradley's Gay and Lesbian bibliography with notations as well as an unpublished manuscript, unedited version of published
+Lesbian, Variant and Homosexual Literature annotated bibliography as well as an unpublished manuscript, unedited versions of published materials, her obituary, and

-materials, brochures from fan gatherings and some of her husband's work.
+brochures from fan gatherings, as well as some of her husband's work.

 Background